3dem/relion-documents/source/Reference/MovieCompression.rst

 *   LZW-TIFF, 8K, group by 8  (0.28 e/Å/fraction): 373,938,153 (75.0 %)

 Although EER files are smaller than Falcon MRC files written by EPU, they can be made even smaller by fractionation to a reasonable temporal resolution.
+By converting to LZW-TIFF from EER, you can avoid 3x3 blob convolution and get smaller files than converting from MRC.
+Since electrons are rendered as dots in EER (as in K2/K3), LZW filter is faster and produces smaller files than the deflate filter.